 We are celebrating neurodiversity, being happily unique, together.

 What Do we Stand for

-PowerWood C.I.C the UK’s leading not-for-profit, community-driven, social venture committed to raising awareness about Neurodiversity as a positive force for change in society.
-We believe Neurodiversity is the result of normal, natural variation in humans.
-We celebrate this different way of looking at conditions or innate abilities that were traditionally pathologised.
+PowerWood C.I.C is the UK’s leading not-for-profit, community-driven, social venture committed to raising awareness about neurodiversity as a positive force for change in society.
+We believe neurodiversity is the result of normal, natural variation in humans.
+We celebrate this different way of looking at conditions, or innate abilities, that were traditionally pathologised.
 This point of view is increasingly supported by science and is challenging widespread social norms and stigmas.

-Neurodiverse children and individuals need understanding, strategies and tools to enable them to appreciate themselves and direct their energy towards self-chosen goals and become a respected contributor to their community who are able to enjoy life.
+Neurodivergent children and individuals need understanding, strategies and tools to enable them to appreciate themselves and direct their energy towards self-chosen goals, so that they can become a respected contributor to their community who is able to enjoy life.

 - How having OE might affect yourself and/or your child.

 - What the strengths are of having overexcitability.

 You are Not Alone

 Are you – or is your child or teenager – intense, sensitive and easily overwhelmed?
 Do you and/or they sometimes react out of proportion: over-anxious, over-enthusiastic or over-fearful?
 You or they might feel nervous, shy or very outgoing.
 Children’s and teens behaviour may seem inappropriate or challenging and they are often misunderstood.
 Would you like to share your challenges with others experiencing similar situations?